Introduction to Perl

 What is Perl?

-To understand Perl, first, understand what Script is – it’s a program (or steps) which are processed or interpreted by another program.
-If we execute a program, then the corresponding system executes the commands; likewise, in the script, the corresponding system does not have any control over programs, but a different program works and executes the script.
+To understand Perl, first, understand what Script is – a program (or steps) processed or interpreted by another program.
+If we execute a program, then the corresponding system executes the commands; likewise, in the script, the corresponding system does not have any control over programs, but a different program works and runs the script

 Perl stands for Practical Extraction and Report Languages.

 It is a scripting language that has a syntax similar to C/C++.
 Web developers use it to create scripts for web servers.
-It is really good at parsing text, so programmers often use it for reading and searching text files.
-Perl as a language does most of the work behind the scene (as they run on the server computer)
+It parses text well, so programmers often use it to read and search text files.
+Perl as a language does most of the work behind the scene (as it run on the server computer)

 Understanding Perl